AsahiLinux/docs/SW:Speakers.md

 * In KDE Plasma, if you toggle mute using the keyboard hotkey while the master volume is set at anything other than 100%, on unmute the speaker volume will be too low.
 Touching the volume control (or pressing a volume hotkey) will restore the intended volume.
 * The DSP chain introduces excessive delay, and trailing audio is "buffered" (if you stop playing something and start something else, you get a bit of the end of the first when the second starts).
 * There is no final limiter/compressor in the current DSP chains (although there is an input compressor), so inputs with content in high-gain regions of the EQ curve might cause distortion or clipping (and speakersafetyd limiting).
 This is most prominent in the 200Hz region right now.
-This should not cause damage, but we recommend lowering the volume if you notice the sound is noticeably distorted.
+This should not cause damage, but we recommed lowering the volume if you notice the sound is noticeably distorted.
+* The 13" MacBook Air EQ curve might be a bit harsh on the treble; pending re-calibration with an individually calibrated microphone to confirm/fix.

 ## Project goals